Standford University - Better understand language to support EL students

 Tier B is intended for students who are at the lower intermediate to lower advanced levels of proficiency

 Tier C is intended for students at the advanced levels of proficiency

 ELL Exit Criteria:

 In the state of Kentucky, EL students are eligible to exit from EL Programs when they achieve an overall score of 4.5 or higher on a Tier B or C ACCESS Test.
 The student must also have a Literacy Score of 4.0 or higher.
 Once exited, students are monitored for a four year period.
-If monitor students demonstrate academic difficulty, then the EL student may receive additional supports through the EL program.
-Once exited, regardless of monitoring supports, tudents will not be required to take state ACCESS testing again.
+If monitored students demonstrate academic difficulty, then the EL student may receive additional supports through the EL program.
+Once exited, regardless of monitoring supports, students will not be required to take state ACCESS testing again.